ricoswabii/cybersec-lab/README.md

 ![CyberOps Home Lab](cyberops1.png)

-> **A personal cybersecurity laboratory for hands-on SOC operations, threat detection, incident response, penetration testing, vulnerability assessment, network security, and continuous security research.**
+> **A personal cybersecurity laboratory for hands-on SOC operations, threat detection, incident response, penetration testing, vulnerability assessment, network security, and continuous security research.
+The CyberOps Home Lab is an ongoing project rather than a finished environment.

+As I continue developing my cybersecurity skills, the lab will continue to evolve with new infrastructure, technologies, detection techniques, attack simulations, and defensive capabilities.**

 ---